theopenlane/gqlgen-plugins/fieldgen/README.md

 {{ end }}
 ```

-Now in the simple case, you can manually extend your graphql schema using:
+You can manually extend your graphql schema, ex:

 ```graphql
 extend type Meowzers {